rowanam/book-lovers-edinburgh/README.md

 Nav bar on small screens
 - On some narrow screen sizes (e.g. Galaxy Fold), the nav bar wraps onto the next line.
 I attempted to mitigate this issue by reducing the spacing between menu items a little so it would work well on more screen sizes, but in the long run the best fix would be a burger menu.

+Image sizes
+- Large image sizes reduce the website performance.
+Many of the images were already re-uploaded at reduced file sizes, but they could be compressed more and/or use more efficient file types to furtuer improve performance.

 ---
 ## Testing
 ---